sciZer0/7/v/README.md

 *There are ideas/solutions on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.*

-The high (even **extreme**) efficiency of the blockchain determining, in turn, the lowest transaction fees is achieved through the use of a new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).
+The high (even **extreme**) efficiency  is achieved through the use of a new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).

-In turn, thanks to the new approach to consensus and new token-burning mechanism, the blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the constantly-increasing scarcity**.
+The blockchain for the first time in the industry creates the most valuable asset in the financial world: **the permissionless, cheapest-to-globally-transfer token with the constantly-increasing scarcity**.

 Being especially-suitable for mass adoption, the blockchain might be the 1st one to achieve the market capitalization of **$20 trillion** and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — plus, making **billions of people** also able to benefit from it.